 - Make the brine

 - 1. In a medium saucepan, combine 1/2 quart of the water with the salt, sugar, and your herbs and seasonings of choice.
 Bring to a boil over high heat, stirring to dissolve the salt and sugar.
 Pour into a large pot and stir in the remaining 1 1/2 quarts water.
 Cool to below 45°F (7°C) in the refrigerator.

-- 6. Transfer chops to warmed serving plates.
+- 5. Transfer chops to warmed serving plates.
 Increase the heat and simmer the liquid in the skillet stirring often until just a 1/4 to 1/2 cup of flavorful sauce remains, 2 to 3 minutes.
-Add salt to taste and divide the peppers and sauce among the plates, placing them over and around the chops.
+Taste and, if desired, season with more salt, although keep in mind the olives and anchovies have salt.
+Divide the peppers and sauce among the plates, placing them over and around the chops.
 Drizzle each with a tablespoon or so of olive oil and serve.

 - Brines can be flavored with any number of herbs, spices and other aromatics.
 A bunch of sage, a few bay leaves, a head of crushed garlic cloves, and a tablespoon or so of peppercorns makes a fine addition to the Italian-style Pork Chops with Peppers, Vinegar, and Black Olives.
 Exact quantities are not too crucial; be generous but not excessive when flavoring brines with herbs and spices — you want to flavor but not obscure the natural taste of the meat.

 We thought these pork chops were superb.
 The vinegar nicely balanced the rendered pork fat in the sauce and the slightly caramelized peppers and onion—the combo never fails—added a wonderful layer to the whole dish, flavorwise and visually.